kdgregory/log4j-aws-appenders/docs/build.md

 resources.
 While I normally run using my personal "Administrator" permissions, I also run a pre-release test on EC2 using an instance role with the following policy.

+**Do not use this policy in production.** It is extremely over-powered, and includes permissions that are not needed for normal use of an appender.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
+            "Sid": "CloudWatchLogs",
             "Effect": "Allow",
             "Action": [
                 "logs:CreateLogGroup",